distolma/storeon-observable/README.md

 export const epics = combineEpics(epic);
 ```

-Create store and pass `epics` to the `createEpicMiddleware` function.
+Create store and pass `epics` to the `createEpicModule` function.
 It will connect all epics to the Storeon using the `storeon-observable` middleware

 #### `store.js`
 ```javascript